IntersectAustralia/dc21-doc/Variable_List_API.md

 ## JSON BODY

 If the API call is successful, a JSON object will be returned.
-THis will consist of a list of dictionaries with each dictionary representing a single variable.
+This will consist of a list of dictionaries with each dictionary representing a single variable.
 Each variable will have the following entries:
 - created_at: the date/time when the variable's description was created in DIVER
-- date_file_id: the host file ID
+- date_file_id : the host file ID
-- data_type:
+- data_type : the type of data eg: Avg
-- fill_value:
+- fill_value : the value that should be displayed for the variable if it is null
-- id: the variable's unique identifier within DIVER
+- id : the variable's unique identifier within DIVER
-- name: the variable's name, eg: latitude
+- name : the variable's name, eg: latitude
-- position: an integer showing the column # of the variable within the host file
+- position : an integer showing the column # of the variable within the host file
-- unit: the unit of the variable, eg: m, degrees_North
+- unit : the unit of the variable, eg: m, degrees_North
 - updated_at: the date/time when the variable's description was last updated in DIVER

 Example: